 Risk assessment apps

-Medical personal use such applications to track the critical condition of patients and provide urgent medical care if needed.
-Such apps are integrated with Electronic Health Records (EHR) and wearable devices, which allows monitoring patients' health conditions in real-time, tracking heart rate, and identifying patients at risk.
-Risk assessment apps save clinicians time by sending auto-generated reports and other assessment records to the admin office.
-Moreover, to decrease operating costs, risk assessment solutions store all the patient-related data on the HIPPA-compliant cloud servers.
+Such health apps are integrated with Electronic Health Records (EHR) and wearable devices, which allows monitoring patients’ health conditions in real-time, tracking heart rate, and identifying patients at risk.
 To build a risk assessment mobile app, developers often use machine learning for pattern recognition, as we did for our recent project, a skin cancer detection neural network.

-An example of such apps is FHR 5-Tier(Forecast Health Risk and Predication), aimed at obstetricians, midwives, and nurses who use electronic fetal monitoring (EFM) for patients in labor.
-Let's look at its features:
+An example of such a medical app is FHR 5-Tier(Forecast Health Risk and Predication), aimed at obstetricians, midwives, and nurses who use electronic fetal monitoring (EFM) for patients in labor.
+Let’s look at its features:

 Barcode Scanning apps

-The application of barcode scanning mobile apps in healthcare, allow medical professionals to scan a patient's electronic health records and medication barcodes using a built-in camera in their mobile devices, avoiding expensive barcode scanning devices.
-In this way, barcode scanning mobile apps in healthcare allow tracking of medication supply, improving productivity, facilitating barcoded medication administration, and provide error-proof critical processes.
+Barcode scanning apps in healthcare allow scanning a patient’s electronic health records and medication barcodes using a built-in camera in their mobile devices, avoiding expensive barcode scanning devices.

 Epic Rover is one healthcare app that belongs to this category, empowered by Scandid Barcode scanner SDK.
 Apart from scanning a patient’s medications barcodes, develop a healthcare mobile app with the following features: